 And In these days of social isolation, (at time of writing) it could be just the time to have the time to start turning that dream of being an author into a real goal.

 But where to start?
 Writing a book can be a bit overwhelming but as with all goals, it’s getting clarity and then small steps.

-So here are just three steps to help you make a star and you'll find lots more information and tips on writing and publishing your book here.
+So here are just three steps to help you make a start.

-This is one of the most essential steps to turn your dream of becoming an author so set a powerful goal that inspires you and has a provisional completion date
+This should be the first essential step to turn your dream of becoming an author.
+So set a powerful goal that inspires you and has a provisional completion date.

 Ask yourself who specifically will my book help.
 Is there some new information or a different perspective on your coaching you want to put out there?

 If there is no real point of difference in your book compared with what is already available in a crowded marketplace, (check out Amazon and your local book store).
 You may need to come up with a unique angle or title.

 3. Little steps to create the content

 If you don’t know where to start, write down the subjects that you are going to cover and use these as working chapter headings.
 Underneath each heading, bullet point what you need to cover and then enlarge on each point.

 You'll find lots more tips on taking that book from a dream into a published reality here: